Dzmitry-H/onemorepersonalblog/README.md

 Hey, added just one more chapter just for fun :)
 Added one more string to test one interesting feature.
+The previous experiment failed but we're not sad :)

 <!-- AUTO-GENERATED-CONTENT:END -->